 - 1. Scrape two spoons of sediment from the surface with a clean spoon, and transfer to a 250 mL wide-mouth plastic bottle.
-Alternatively, if using a bottle with narrow opening $\rightarrow$ use a funnel and a squeeze bottle with ethanol (96%) to transfer sample into bottle. - 2.
-Top off with ethanol (96%) and store at -20°C. - 3.
+Alternatively, if using a bottle with narrow opening \rightarrow use a funnel and a squeeze bottle with ethanol (96%) to transfer sample into bottle. - 2.
+Immediately top off with ethanol (96%) and store at -20°C..